What is Data Obfuscation? Everything You Should Know

 Data Tokenization

-Tokenization is a specific form of data masking where the replacement value, also called a “token,” has no extrinsic meaning to an attacker.
-Key segregation means that the key used to generate the token is separated from the pseudonymized data through process firewalls.
-The token is a new value that is meaningless in other contexts.
-Importantly, it’s not feasible for an attacker to make inferences about the original data from analysis of the token value.
+Key segregation separates the key used to generate the token from the pseudonymized data through process firewalls.
+The token is a new value that is meaningless in other contexts, and it’s not possible for an attacker to infer the original data’s values using the token.

 Other Data Obfuscation Techniques

-While the techniques cited above are the most common, others exist as well.
-Nulling, for example, replaces part of the data with null-valued variables, while blurring offsets the values of certain data by a predetermined amount.
-Meanwhile, as the name implies, randomization involves randomly reordering characters and numbers.
+While these techniques are the most common, others exist as well.
+Nulling, for example, replaces part of the data with null-valued variables, while blurring offsets data values by a predetermined amount.
+Randomization, as the name implies, randomly reorders characters and numbers.

 What to Look for in a Data Obfuscation Tool

-When looking for the right tool to help you obfuscate your organization’s data, there are several factors to consider.
-Chief among them is whether or not the tool you’re considering has the right capabilities.
+When looking for the right tool to obfuscate your organization’s data, there are several capabilities to consider.
 Specifically, you’ll be best served with a tool that enables:

-The best data obfuscation tools automatically scan cloud data sources, detect sensitive data, and generate standard tagging across multiple compute platforms.
-With sensitive data discovery, you can eliminate manual, error-prone processes and get universal data access control and visibility into your most sensitive data.
+- Sensitive Data Discovery.
+The best data obfuscation tools automatically scan cloud data sources, identify sensitive data, and generate standard tagging across multiple compute platforms.
+This eliminates manual, error-prone processes and provides visibility into where your most sensitive data resides throughout the ecosystem.

-Finally, make sure that any data obfuscation tool you choose captures data policy enforcement in rich audit logs so that it’s easy for your data teams to keep track of data security compliance laws and regulations.
-This is critical for ensuring that obfuscation is working as intended, and can identify any suspicious activity immediately.
+- Data Monitoring.
+Finally, any data obfuscation tool you choose should provide continuous monitoring and rich audit logs, making it easy to keep track of security and compliance.
+This is critical for ensuring that obfuscation is working as intended, and helps identify any suspicious activity before it gets out of control.